YordanGeorgiev/qto/doc/md/installations_doc.md

 ### 1.3.
 Audience
 This document is aimed for everyone, who shall, will or even would like to install a QTO application instance.
 Although this guide is aimed to be fully implementable via copy paste by following top to bottom, you need to have basic understanding of networking, protocols and Linux in order to complete the full installation, as your mileage will vary.
-This document might be of interest for people from architectural or even business roles to the extend to verify the claims for easy deployability states in other parts of the QTO application documentation set.
+This document might be of interest for people from architectural or even business app_roles to the extend to verify the claims for easy deployability states in other parts of the QTO application documentation set.